grafana/integration-sample-apps/sample-apps/apache-airflow/README.md

 - **Database**: PostgreSQL 16 with `postgres` user and password `sekret`
 - **Airflow User**: Dedicated `airflow` system user with home directory at `/home/airflow`
 - **Virtual Environment**: Python virtual environment at `/home/airflow/airflow-venv`
+- **Admin User**: Pre-configured admin user with username `admin` and password `admin`
 - **StatsD Metrics**: Enabled with UDP endpoint at `localhost:8125`
-- **Web UI**: Accessible on port 8080 with auto-generated admin credentials
+- **Web UI**: Accessible on port 8080 with admin credentials available via `make airflow-creds`
 - **Logging**: Comprehensive DAG and scheduler log collection

+## User Authentication

+The sample app automatically creates an admin user during initialization with the following credentials:
+- **Username**: `admin`
+- **Password**: `admin`
+- **Role**: Admin

+These credentials are immediately available after the service starts, ensuring you can access the web interface without delay.
+The user creation is handled by a pre-initialization script that runs before the Airflow standalone service starts.

 ## Monitoring and metrics